 Do-it-yourself estate planning services might seem like an inexpensive and “good enough” option.
 However, it is highly recommended that you hire an attorney to help create legal documents.
 The do-it-yourself forms rarely account for the specific needs of couples.

-If you and your spouse are interested in creating an estate plan, contact Kamper Estrada, LLP today.
-An experienced estate planning attorney, like an estate planning attorney in Phoenix, AZ, may offer free one-hour consultations.
+If you and your spouse are interested in creating an estate plan, contact an experienced estate planning attorney, may offer free one-hour consultations.